Turn 24 to 26 - Days 143 to 155 - Killingtara

 Under Siege (p.219) is in effect, so since a Unique Foe is present, if it is not slain, a roll must be made on the Enemy Plans Table (p.207).

-A roll will be made after this scenario to see if the Delve is cleared out.
+A roll should in theory be made after this scenario to see if the Delve is cleared out, but from a narrative point of view, ignore this rule.

 ---------------------------------------------------------------------